dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.Collections.IList> interface

   A class that implements the <xref:System.Collections.IList> interface could be an <xref:System.Array>, <xref:System.Collections.ArrayList>, or <xref:System.Collections.CollectionBase>.
-These are indexed lists of items of type <xref:System.Object> and the lists must contain homogenous types, because the first item of the index determines the type. <xref:System.Collections.IList> would be available for binding only at run time.
+These are indexed lists of items of type <xref:System.Object> and the lists must contain homogenous types, because the first item of the index determines the type. `IList` would be available for binding only at run time.

   > [!NOTE]
   > If you want to create a list of business objects for binding with Windows Forms, you should consider using the <xref:System.ComponentModel.BindingList%601>.
-The <xref:System.ComponentModel.BindingList%601> is an extensible class that implements the primary interfaces required for two-way Windows Forms data binding.
+The `BindingList` is an extensible class that implements the primary interfaces required for two-way Windows Forms data binding.

 - <xref:System.ComponentModel.IBindingList> interface